 We can note from table 4 below that both variables have a significant coefficient.
 However, the coefficient on lrd decreases in magnitude and in significance as we add more controls, while that on lpapers remains relatively unchanged.

 In this model, we assumed that there is no underlying mechanism affecting both lrd and lpapers, which is incorrect.
-In fact, these two variables do not belong together in the same model.
+In fact, these two variables do not belong together in the same model.explain

-We proceed to examine the relationship between these two variables.
+Therefore, or somehow link sentences/ thoughts in your paper, so that it becomes more reader friendly We proceed to examine the relationship between these two variables.

 Table 4: Correlation between lrd and lpapers